savob/savobajic.ca/content/projects/extracurricular/falcon/_index.md

 The main control board has a couple other minor tasks it fulfills.
 Firstly, it serves as the main power regulator for the embedded system, providing up to 2&nbsp;A on 3.3&nbsp;V and 5&nbsp;V rails.
 This way if the connection between it and the sensor system is severed, it will be able to continue operation without them.

-By having access to the main communication bus, the control board can also potentially tap into these sensors directly to allow us to develop self-leveling or heading holding control algorithms to simplify things for our pilots down the line.
+By having access to the main communication bus, the control board can also potentially tap into these sensors directly to allow us to develop self-levelling or heading holding control algorithms to simplify things for our pilots down the line.
 This is not considered for any of our initial flights though!
 Those will just have direct flight stick to control surface relations.

 ## Sensor System